 Each level of the seminar represents approximately 80 hours of theoretical and applied instruction, including an online pre-seminar guided independent study module.
 The independent study module helps prepare learners coming from different professional areas.
 Readings and instructional videos include topics on stone selection and composition, aesthetics, drawing, garden history, Japanese religions, and the Way of Tea.
 The three levels build upon each other and follow a similar, interrelated modular structure.

-The course is structured into three intensive seminars: Level 1, Level 2 and Level 3 (formerly beginner, intermediate and advanced).
+The course is structured into three intensive seminars: Level 1, Level 2 and Level 3 (formerly introductory, intermediate and advanced).
 Learners must start with Level 1.